brcamp13/graph-daily-briefing/README.md

 # GraphDailyBriefing

 📋 **Description**
-GraphDailyBriefing is a Java Spring Boot application that provides a GraphQL interface for accessing weather and cryptocurrency data.
+GraphDailyBriefing is a Java Spring Boot application that provides a GraphQL Interface (utilizing Netflix DGS) for accessing weather and cryptocurrency data.
+It connects to Weather and Crypto microservices via gRPC.

 🛠️ **Prerequisites**
 - Java 21 installed